aabbas02/mathCrow-Augmenting-LLMs-with-Math-Tools/readme.md

 ### LAP SOLVER RESULTS
 The results for the RAG Tool are below.
-Notice how the agentic framework accepts a natural language description of the problem, formulates a mathematical problem (incorrectly formulated by the non-reasonin model) and calls the appropriate solver.
+Notice how the agentic framework accepts a natural language description of the problem, formulates a mathematical problem (incorrectly formulated by the non-reasoning model) and calls the appropriate solver.
 <img src="./figs/LAP_RESULTS.png"/>

 ## References